locationtech/geotrellis/docs/guide/faq.md

 Sadly, you can't.
 GeoTrellis is a developer toolkit/library/framework used to develop applications in Scala against geospatial data large and small.
-To use it, you need it listed as a dependency in your application config, like any other library.
+To use it, you need it listed as a dependency in your project config, like any other library.
 See our [Setup Tutorial](../tutorials/setup.md) on how to do this.

 How do I convert a `Tile`'s `CellType`?
 =======================================